tsamkharadze/stage-IV-coding-challenge/README.md

 ## 🧐 About <a name = "about"></a>

-This project is part of a joint educational initiative of TBC Academy and USAID.
+This project is part of an educational project selection stage by TBC Academy and USAID.
 The task involves creating a page similar to TBC X USAID.

 ## 🤖 Technologies Used <a name="technologies_used"></a>